STAPLE-verse/STAPLE/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Environment Variables

+Ensure that you have a local postgres service running on your computer.
+To install see: [https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database)

+Create a user with appropriate privilages after postgres installation.

 Ensure the `.env.local` file has required environment variables: